• Bence & the Prussic Acid

 16 Wednesday Feb 2011

-Posted by administrator in "Lizbits", "Lizzie Folks", "Lizziewear", 1890 fashion, Borden Family, Fall River, Fall River Historical Society, In the News, Just Plain Lizzie, Lizzie in Print, Read All ABout It
+Posted by Shelley in "Lizbits", "Lizzie Folks", "Lizziewear", 1890 fashion, Borden Family, Fall River, Fall River Historical Society, In the News, Just Plain Lizzie, Lizzie in Print, Read All ABout It

 Today the Fall River Historical Society has released the working cover art for its long-awaited volume, Parallel Lives, a history of Lizzie Borden’s Fall River.
 The cover features an expanded view of the famous “pansy brooch” portrait of Lizzie, with her dress tinted in a rich shade of burgundy and was designed by Charles S. Medeiros of Burnt Toast Graphics.
 It is a rare treat to see colorized photographs of the well-known black and white images so familiar to students of the Borden case.
 The rich hue used for the dust jacket is one which perfectly reflects Victoriana.
 Lizzie truly comes to life.
 The photograph in black and white featured in the background is of the wedding day of the William Lawton Slade Braytons, June 18, 1913.